notiz-dev/notiz/content/blog/optimize-tailwindcss-in-angular.md

 }
 ```

 Now run `npm run build:prod` to **only** include used Tailwind CSS utilities in your Angular production build.
-This works even great in your Scully application.
+This even works great in your Scully application

 ## Advanced Purge options